Healthy, Vibrant, Delicious, Chard Salad

 For the dressing, juice the lemon into a small dish or cup, then slowly whisk in the remaining olive oil (about a ¼ cup).
 Add salt and pepper to taste.
 Then dress your salad and toss until combined.

-Add the parmesan and bread crumbs and continue tossing until chard is thoroughly coated.
+Add the parmesan and bread crumbs and continue tossing until the chard is thoroughly coated.
 Garnish with whatever your heart desires or whatever is extra in the garden.
 We used fresh cucumber, parsley, and edible flowers.
 Enjoy!

 Make this recipe?
 Tag us on Facebook or Instagram and use the hashtag #DomeGrownRecipe.